-Please note that the user you select in this step must be the user that will be used to run the service, not the user installing it.
-If you'll be using the same user to install and to run the Parallels Configuration Manager Proxy service, then select the domain user that you created in previous steps.
+Note: The user object you select in this step must be the object of the user that will be used to run the service, not of the user that will be used to configure it.
+If you'll be using the same user to configure and to run the Parallels Configuration Manager Proxy service, then select the domain user object that you created in previous steps.

-2 Right-click the user, select Properties in the context menu, and then click the Security tab in the user properties dialog.

-- 3 Click the Advanced button in the Permissions section. - 4 In the Advanced Security Settings dialog, select the user that will be installing and configuring Parallels Mac Management and click the Edit button. - 5 In the Permission Entry dialog, click the Properties tab. - 6 In the Apply to drop-down list, select This object only. - 7 In the Permissions list, select the following permissions: - Read servicePrincipalName - Write servicePrincipalName - 8 Click OK three times to close all dialogs.
+- If you choose LocalSystem as a service account during the configuration, you should locate the computer object you are running Proxy on. - 3 Right-click the object, select Properties in the context menu, and then click the Security tab in the user properties dialog. - 4 Add the user that will be configuring the Parallels Configuration Manager Proxy to the Group or user names list and then click the Advanced button. - 5 In the Advanced Security Settings dialog, select the user that you added to the list in the previous step and click the Edit button. - 6 In the Permission Entry dialog, click the Properties tab. - 7 In the Apply to drop-down list, select This object only. - 8 In the Permissions list, select the Read servicePrincipalName and Write servicePrincipalName permissions. - 9 Close all dialogs.